golangconcept/core/goCli/goCli.md

 ### Go Modules (`go mod`)

 This system allows developers to define project dependencies in a go.mod file and manage them with `go get`, `go build`, and other Go commands.

+### Key Features:

+- `go.mod file`: Defines the module and lists dependencies.
+- `go.sum file`: Contains cryptographic hashes of dependencies for security.
+- `Versioning`: Supports semantic versioning for managing versions of dependencies.
+- `No GOPATH`: With Go modules, you don't need to work in the GOPATH directory anymore.